World’s rarest species of sea turtle nested on Hilton Head for first time ever Friday

 Per S.C.
 Department of Natural Resources guidelines, the location of the sighting of the turtle and her nest are not being released.

-The turtle did not have a chip tag, Kuehn said, so “the chances that we’ve seen her before are rare.”
+The turtle did not have a pit tag, Kuehn said, so “the chances that we’ve seen her before are rare.”

 Hilton Head beach rules: should they be stricter?